-11. The job description and job duties of any and all of the Plaintiff’s supervisors.
+11. The job description and job duties of any of the Plaintiff’s supervisors.

-12. The identify of any and all persons who’s job duties are similar to that of the Plaintiff.
+12. The identity of any persons whose job duties are similar to that of the Plaintiff.

 13. The identity of all persons similarly situated to the Plaintiff.

-14. All communications between the Plaintiff and any agent, director and/or employee of the Defendant.
+14. All communications between the Plaintiff and any agent, director, and employee of the Defendant.

-15. All documents written by the Defendant (or its agents, directors and/or employees) to the Plaintiff.
+15. All documents were written by the Defendant (or its agents, directors, and/or employees) to the Plaintiff.

-16. All documents and/or letters written by the Plaintiff to the Defendant (or its agents, directors and/or employees).
+16. All documents and/or letters were written by the Plaintiff to the Defendant (or its agents, directors, and/or employees).

 17. All wages, benefits, earnings, and bonuses earned by the Plaintiff during the course of employment with the Defendant.

-18. All reprimands provided (either verbally or written) by the Defendant (or its agents, directos and/or employees) to the Plaintiff.
+18. All reprimands provided (either verbally or written) by the Defendant (or its agents, directors, and/or employees) to the Plaintiff.

 19. All job duties of the Plaintiff’s supervisor.

-20. All job duties of the person whom made (or was involved in any way) the decision to terminate the Plaintiff.
+20. All job duties of the person who made (or was involved in any way) the decision to terminate the Plaintiff.

-21. Any and all facts regarding those documents requested in Plaintiff’s first request to produce, including the authors of said documents and the circumstances surrounding their creation.
+21. Any facts regarding those documents requested in Plaintiff’s first request to produce, including the authors of said documents and the circumstances surrounding their creation.